MikeSchulze/gdUnit4-action/README.md

 ### Q: How do I handle flaky tests?
 A: Use the `retries` parameter to automatically retry failed tests.

+### Q: How do I handle test warnings?
+A: By default, warnings will be reported but won't fail the build.
+Use `warnings-as-errors: true` to treat warnings as failures.

 ### Related Projects